35 min / color / official site

 25 min / color / website

-Adults in an Nepali indigenous community have long forgotten their language while coping in a fast changing world.
-How would the eldest of two last living speakers document her near extinct language?
+Adults in an Nepali indigenous community have long forgotten their language.
+How would the eldest of two last living speakers keep their near extinct language alive?

 35 min / color / website

-Everyone in an eastern Indian village must come together to celebrate the blessings of their deities – the forest and the hill – with the new harvest.
-It’s the dance of the year.
+Everyone must come together to celebrate the harvest and receive blessings of the deities—the forest and the mountain.

 35 min / color / website